dbt-labs/docs.getdbt.com/website/docs/community/resources/long-lived-discussions-guidelines.md

 - **Asynchronous** and **long-lived** &mdash; sometimes conversations continue over weeks, months, and beyond.
 - **Intentional** &mdash; we recommend taking at least 5 to 10 minutes thinking about and shaping your initial post and any comments.
-- **Citable** - Slack conversations tend to be great in the moment but get lost in the flow — forum posts can more easily shared and referenced.
+- **Citable** &mdash; Slack conversations tend to be great in the moment but get lost in the flow.
+Forum posts are more easily shared and referenced.

 **Guidelines for engaging on the Forum**